From Titleist to Nike to TaylorMade, with a few other bits and bobs along the way. We look at Tiger Woods' golf gear down the years...

-Fast forward to 2019 and Tiger Woods has the M5 driver in the bag along with M5 and M3 fairway woods.
+Fast forward to 2019 and Tiger Woods put in the M5 driver along with M5 and M3 fairway woods.

-He has moved on from his TW Phase 1 irons to new P7TW blades.
+He moved on from his TW Phase 1 irons to new P7TW blades.

-He has the same wedges and is still using the Scotty Cameron putter, which he has now won 14 of his 15 Majors with, and the Bridgestone ball.
+He was still using the Scotty Cameron putter, which he has now won 14 of his 15 Majors with, and the Bridgestone ball.